 - New Jersey: NJ Rev Stat § 2A:14-2 (2 years)

 - Pennsylvania: Pa.
 C.S.A. § 5524 (2 years)

-These timelines start from the date of injury, which would be the date of the car accident in your case.
+These timelines start from the date of injury, which would be the date of the car accident in your accident report if it was filed at the scene.
 We can use the date on the crash report to determine your filing deadline.

 Get Help From a Car Accident Lawyer Today

-We can investigate your case to discover the facts surrounding your injuries.
+We can investigate your case to discover the facts surrounding your injuries and help you look up your accident report.
 We can also review your accident, speak with eyewitnesses, hire expert witnesses, and look at your medical report to assess what really happened and what your case is worth.

 Morelli Law Firm can help you with your case.
 Contact our law firm to get started with your claim.
-Get a free case review with an auto accident lawyer today.
+Get a free case evaluation with an auto accident lawyer today.